chrisx8/pidash/README.md

 pip install -r requirements.txt

 # Run server
-# Change 0.0.0.0:58000 to something else if you don't want the server on port 58000, or you don't want the server to be accessible from everywhere.
+# Change 0.0.0.0:58000 to whereever you want PiDash to listen at
 gunicorn wsgi:app -b 0.0.0.0:58000
 ```